iamdtang/itp/public/assignments/ember3.md

 When the AJAX request resolves, do the following:

-* take the new artist object from the response and append it to the list of artists so it updates in the UI
+* take the new artist object from the response and append it to the list of artists so it updates in the UI.
+(Remember the pushObject() we did in the class demo)
 * clear the form
-* transition to the `/artists` route
+* transition to the `/artists` route using the [`transitionToRoute` controller method](http://emberjs.com/api/classes/Ember.Controller.html#method_transitionToRoute)

 __Hint:__ In the `artists.new` controller where your form submit action will be, you will need access to the model in the `artists` route (the list of artists), so that you can append the newly created artist to this list.
 To achieve this, set the model of the `artists.new` route to the model of the `artists` route using the [modelFor()](http://emberjs.com/api/classes/Ember.Route.html#method_modelFor) method on route objects.
 For example: